Tag Archives: elderly

 They made a difference.

-I’ve known her for over thirty years, but within the past couple of years, she is unable to use her walker.
+I’ve known her for over thirty years, but within the past couple of years, she has been unable to use her walker.
 She doesn’t walk anymore.
 Yet her mind is still intact; her wits still sharp, as well as her tongue.
-My husband, daughter and I take care of her.
+My husband, daughter, and I take care of her.
 While we attend to her daily needs, she is teaching us about life.
-Oh, and did I mention a horse and buggy rushed her to the hospital and that she was one-years-old during the Titanic?
+Oh, and did I mention a horse and buggy rushed her to the hospital, and that she was one year old during the Titanic?

 That’s right, Elizabeth was born in 1911.
 You do the math.